straup/buildingequalsyes/README.md

 for account management and editing buildings via OpenStreetMap neither of which are enabled (or stable yet).

+See the [INSTALL.md] document for details.

 The search-y bits (Solr)
 --

-buildignequalsyes uses the [Solr]() document index as its primary data store.
+buildingequalsyes uses the [Solr]() document index as its primary data store.
 That means the PHP code (above) needs to be able to connect to the designated Solr port, typically on localhost (read: the same machine).